-Jones & Co Restoration technicians will then sanitise the area, to minimises the risk of further contamination due to leftover moisture or contaminants.
+At Jones & Co Restoration our technicians work to minimise the risk of further contamination due to leftover moisture or contaminants by applying antimicrobial applications to the affected areas.
 Inadequate water and sewage clean-up, without proper sanitisation, can lead to mould infestations and related health risks.

 - washing machines

 Our staff are qualified and trained through the international Institute of Inspection Cleaning & Restoration (IICRC) ready to work with you, to return your life back to normal, as quickly as possible.

 With years of experience in storm, flood and other water damage events, Jones & Co Restoration is proud to use the most advanced ‘state-of-the-art’ extraction and cleaning equipment.
 With an arsenal of turbo-dryers, low grain refrigerant dehumidifiers, air scrubbers and more, Jones & Co Restoration possesses the resources to handle any moisture damage situation.

 “In the case of a crisis, experience takes charge.
 Experience turns chaos into routine, replaces problems with solutions, and means optimal efficiency, optimal attentiveness, with optimal results”.